ylatif/ylatif.github.io/index.md

 ## Datasets and software

-Some of the datasets and software released during my PhD thesis

 - Robust SLAM Realizing, Reversing, Recovering (RRR) algorithm The code accompanying our work on Robustifying the SLAM backend can be found at [https://github.com/ylatif/rrr](https://github.com/ylatif/rrr)